Ethernet deadlocks and forking the kernel

 Let me walk you through around the problem what happens in drivers/spi/spi-xilinx-qps.c when a spi transfer commences.

-runs- At some poiunt it writes to
+xqspips_start_transferruns- At some poiunt it writes to

-register to raise an interrupt that will call asynchronouslyxqspips_irq
+XQSPIPS_IEN_OFFSETregister to raise an interrupt that will call asynchronouslyxqspips_irq xqspips_start_transferinits some other stuff and then waits forxqspips_irqto set a completion structure.

-is passed a xqspips
+Now xqspips_irq is passed a xqspips structure that contains

 information about how much data we want to transmit and how much data